carlohcs/core/src/Core/Models/README.md

 ##Exporting models to schemas

 If you has tired to create *tables* manually to your application, forget this!
-You can create the your own models and export to your database system with some steps.
+You can create the your own models and export to your database system with some steps:

-Follow this steps:

 1. **Configure the file /var/www/folder-to-your-project/vendor/carlohcs/core/config/storage.php with the your custom settings.**
 2. In terminal: